Lee Felsenstein: Life

 Felsenstein was one of the original members of the Homebrew Computer Club, which formed in 1975 in response to the appearance of the Altair 8800 computer kit.
 With a handy yardstick, Felsenstein "moderated" meetings at the SLAC Auditorium.
 He was less a chair than a keeper of chaos.
-In this heyday of the development of the first personal computers, Felsenstein designed the Intel 8080 based "SOL" computer from Processor Technology, the Pennywhistle modem, and other early "S-100 bus" era designs.
+In this heyday of the development of the first personal computers, Felsenstein designed the Intel 8080 based Sol-20 computer from Processor Technology, the Micro Expander computer, the Pennywhistle modem, and other early "S-100 bus" era designs.
 These existed in a market space with early generation hobbyist microcomputers from Altair, IMSAI, Morrow Designs, Cromemco, and other vendors.
 Felsenstein's shared-memory alphanumeric video display design, the Processor Technology VDM-1 video display module board, was widely copied and became the basis for the standard display architecture of personal computers.

 Felsenstein was named a "Pioneer of the Electronic Frontier" in 1994 by the Electronic Frontier Foundation, and in 2007, he was given the Editor's Choice Award for Creative Excellence by EE Times magazine.
 In 1998, Felsenstein founded the Free Speech Movement Archives as an online repository of historical information relating to that event, its antecedents and successors.

 In 2003, while working with the Jhai Foundation of San Francisco, he designed an open-source telecommunications and computer system for installation in remote villages in the developing world.
 This system was dubbed "the Pedal-Powered Internet" by The New York Times Magazine due to its reliance on pedal power generation.
 Installation of the first system in Laos was unsuccessful, but the design has been tested on an Indian reservation in the US and continues in development in India.
 In 2003, Felsenstein was named a Laureate of The Tech Museum of Innovation (San Jose, California) for this work.

 Felsenstein is the Founding Sensei of the Hacker Dojo in Mountain View, California, and was featured on a Fox News segment in late 2009 covering the non-profit facility.

 Felsenstein's older brother is the evolutionary biologist Joseph Felsenstein, a National Academy of Sciences member whose PHYLIP system was one of the earliest examples of bioinformatics.
-Early versions of PHYLIP were developed on the "SOL" and Osborne 1, computers designed by Felsenstein.
+Early versions of PHYLIP were developed on the Sol-20 and Osborne 1, computers designed by Felsenstein.

 On April 16, 2016, Felsenstein was made a Fellow of the Computer History Museum, "for his influence on the technical and social environment of the early personal computing era."